stuartcusackie/statamic-blade-view-data/README.md

 ## Config setup

-Make sure to publish the config above and set up your required view and navigation options.
+Make sure to publish the config above and set up your required views.

 ## Usage